Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Java JDK (Java Development Kit)

 Java JDK (Java Development Kit) is the official toolkit for developing applications in Java.
-It includes a compiler javac, which translates source code into bytecode executable on the Java Virtual Machine (JVM), a debugger, standard API libraries, documentation, and various tools for managing and testing applications.
-Thus, the JDK is essential for any developer because it provides a complete environment for writing, compiling, running, and debugging code.
+It includes a compiler javac, which translates source code into bytecode executable on the Java Virtual Machine (JVM), as well as a debugger, standard API libraries, documentation, and various tools for managing and testing applications.
+JDK is therefore essential for every developer, as it provides a complete environment for writing, compiling, running and debugging code.

-In addition to the basic tools, the JDK offers various helper utilities, such as javadoc for generating documentation directly from source code or jlink for creating custom Java runtime images.
-It is important to distinguish it from the Java Runtime Environment (JRE), which is only used to run ready-made applications.
-While the JRE is used by end users, the JDK is intended primarily for developers – without it, Java applications could not be created or tested.
+Okrem základných nástrojov ponúka JDK aj rôzne pomocné utility, ako napríklad javadoc na generovanie dokumentácie priamo zo zdrojového kódu alebo jlink na vytváranie vlastných runtime obrazov Javy.
+It is important to distinguish it from JRE (Java Runtime Environment), which is only used to run ready-made applications.
+While JRE is used by end users, JDK is primarily intended for developers – without it, it would not be possible to create or test applications in Java.

-Java SE (Java Platform, Standard Edition) is the base edition of the Java platform that defines the standardized APIs, syntax, and behavior of the language.
-It contains key libraries and packages such as Collections, Concurrency, I/O, Networking, Security, and XML processing.
-With Java SE, there is a common foundation on which all Java applications and frameworks – from simple desktop programs to large-scale enterprise solutions – are built.
+Java SE (Java Platform, Standard Edition) is the core edition of the Java platform, defining the standardised API, syntax and behaviour of the language.
+It includes key libraries and packages, such as Collections, Concurrency, I/O, Networking, Security, and XML processing.
+Thanks to Java SE, a common foundation exists on which all Java applications and frameworks are built – from simple desktop programmes to large-scale enterprise solutions.

-Java SE is not a development tool like the JDK, but rather a “standard” and a specification of what each version of Java should contain.
-It is the official language definition that all Java implementations (e.g. OpenJDK) must follow.
-For developers, it provides assurance that code written according to Java SE will work in any environment compatible with this standard.
+Java SE is not a development tool like JDK, but rather a “standard” and specification of what each version of Java must contain.
+It is the official definition of the language that all Java implementations (e.g. OpenJDK) must follow.
+For developers, it provides the assurance that code written according to Java SE will work in any environment compatible with this standard.

 JRE (Java Runtime Environment)

-The Java Runtime Environment (JRE) is an environment designed to run applications written in Java.
-It contains the Java Virtual Machine (JVM), which handles the translation and execution of the bytecode, as well as the core libraries needed to run the programs.
-Unlike the JDK, it does not provide development tools – its role is only to ensure that the finished application can run on a computer or server.
+Java Runtime Environment (JRE) is an environment intended for running applications written in Java.
+It contains the Java Virtual Machine (JVM), which handles the translation and execution of bytecode, as well as the basic libraries required for programmes to run.
+Unlike JDK, it does not provide development tools – its sole purpose is to ensure that a finished application can run on a computer or server.

-Thus, JRE is suitable for end users or production environments where applications are only run but not further developed.
-A developer can usually get by with a JDK (which the JRE automatically includes), while a standalone JRE will be used by those who only run the applications.
+JRE is therefore suitable for end users or production environments where applications are only run and not further developed.
+A developer usually needs only JDK (which automatically includes JRE), while JRE on its own is used by those who only run applications.

 Java LTS (Long-Term Support)

-Java LTS (Long-Term Support) represents versions of Java that have guaranteed long-term support from Oracle or other vendors (Adoptium, Red Hat, etc.).
-Each LTS release comes out approximately every three years and provides companies with stability, security patches and bug fixes for 8 years or more.
-This is why LTS releases are the most common choice for enterprise projects where reliability and minimal operational risk are key.
+Java LTS (Long-Term Support) represents Java versions that have guaranteed long-term support from Oracle or other vendors (Adoptium, Red Hat, etc.).
+Each LTS version is released approximately once every three years and provides companies with stability, security patches and bug fixes for 8 or more years.
+That is precisely why LTS releases are the most common choice for enterprise projects, where reliability and minimal risk in operation are crucial.

-Unlike non-LTS versions, which are supported for only 6 months and are mainly for testing new features, LTS versions act as stable milestones in Java’s history.
-Developers and companies typically migrate directly from one LTS to the next (e.g., from Java 11 to 17 or 21), thus avoiding the problems associated with short-term releases.
-LTS thus provides a secure foundation for long-term projects and production environments.
+In contrast to non-LTS versions, which are supported for only 6 months and serve mainly for testing new features, LTS versions function as stable milestones in the history of Java.
+Developers and companies usually migrate directly from one LTS to the next (e.g. from Java 11 to 17 or 21), thereby avoiding problems associated with short-term releases.
+LTS therefore represents a safe foundation for long-term projects and production environments.

 Differences between Java JDK, SE, LTS, JRE